myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Minor update with bugfixes and added a requested feature to enable passing of outer_fold IDs to the final round of CV

 * Minor update to fix impending bug from forthcoming update to fastshap package

 * Fixed NOTE from example timing